digitallawyer/openlegaldictionary/_definitions/green-silver.md

 ---
 title: Green Silver
 permalink: "/definitions/green-silver.html"
-body: A feudal custom in the manor of writtel, ln Essex, where every tenant whose front door opens to Greenbury shall pay a half-penny yearly to the lord, by the name of “green silver” or “rent” Cow-elL
+body: A feudal custom in the manor of writtel, in Essex, where every tenant whose front door opens to Greenbury shall pay a half-penny yearly to the lord, by the name of “green silver” or “rent” Cow-elL
 published_at: '2018-07-07'